odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 Now select your cluster from drop down menu of `Existing cluster`.
 In Networking section, select a vpc from the list.
 If you are building a custom app this should be the vpc assigned to any other AWS services you will need to access from your instance.
 For our app, any will do.
 Add at least one subnet.
 Edit the security group.
 Because `Nginx` runs on port 80 by default, and we opened port 80 on our container, we also need to open port 80 in the security group.
-Select `Create a new security group` and enter the Security group name and security group desciption and add a Custom TCP inbound rule that opens port 80. security groupAuto-assign public IP should be set to ENBABLED and click on `create`.
+Select `Create a new security group` and enter the Security group name and security group desciption and add a Custom TCP inbound rule that opens port 80.
+Auto-assign public IP should be set to ENBABLED and click on `create`.

 ![1](https://user-images.githubusercontent.com/87687468/235882089-9d7064d5-d2e2-44f6-99fa-1a94947ca246.JPG)
 ![image](https://user-images.githubusercontent.com/87687468/236178142-dd2d264d-4f5f-44aa-90c9-87f9601acac4.png)